windingwind/zotero-actions-tags/README.md

 You can use the following variables in the script:

 - `item`: The target item.
-Might be `undefined` if the action is triggered by an event that doesn't have a target item, e.g. shortcut in the Zotero client without selecting an item.
+Might be `null` if the action is triggered by an event that doesn't have a target item, e.g. shortcut in the Zotero client without selecting an item.
 (Not available in `programStartup`, `mainWindowLoad`, and `mainWindowUnload` event)

 <details style="text-indent: 4em">
-<summary>Examples with item</summary>
+<summary>Examples with `item`</summary>

 - Get the title of the item: `item.getField('title')`.
 More details of the available fields can be found in [Zotero:item fields](https://api.zotero.org/itemFields?pprint=1)
 - Get the tags of the item: `item.getTags().map(tag => tag.tag)`